-The Mudaraba Instrument comprises:
+The Mudaraba Instrument at the time of issue comprised:

 - 1. Face Value of AED 1,300 million

 - 2. PIK of 1% (note 2.1)

-- 3. A contingent issuance of upto 500 million shares applicable only if the Mudaraba Instrument remains outstanding at maturity.
+- 3. A contingent issuance of upto 500 million shares applicable only to the extent the Mudaraba Instrument remains outstanding at maturity.
 The number of contingent shares to be issued is prorated with the amount of Mudaraba Instrument remaining outstanding.